 Gallbladder surgery is a common procedure, with around 60,000 people undergoing it annually through the NHS.
 When gallbladder surgery goes wrong, and about 600 do each year, you will have a gallbladder surgery claim.

 The surgical negligence includes damage to nearby organs, internal bleeding, and bile duct leakage.
-When gallbladder surgery goes wrong, you’ll suffer pain, spend more time in hospital and may even develop sepsis.
+After negligent gallbladder surgery you’ll suffer pain, spend more time in hospital and may even develop sepsis.

 A No Win No Fee medical negligence solicitor takes your gallbladder surgery negligence claim to win you the compensation you deserve.